-Investment Rate of Return 4.04% Single Discount Rate
+Investment Rate of Return 4%

-Wage Inflation 4% Projected Salary Increases 4%
+Wage Inflation 4%

+Projected Salary Increases 4%

-Healthcare Cost Trend Rate 8.75% in 2018, grading to 4% in 2027 once a member is subject to term limits mortality improvements to 2020 using projected scale BB
+Healthcare Cost Trend Rate 8.25% in 2020, grading to 3.5% in 2029 once a member is subject to term limits via cubic spline.
+This table is adjusted backwards to 2006 with the MP-2014 scale, resulting in a base year of 2006 with future mortality improvements assumed each year using scale MP-2017.

-Retirement Age Age-based table of rates with 100% probability of retirement and a 9.00% load was applied to the health care liabilities of future retirees to approximate the cost for future excise tax
+Retirement Age Age-based table of rates with 100% probability of retirement future retirees to approximate the cost for future excise tax

-Mortality RP-2000 Combined Healthy Mortality Table, adjusted for
+Mortality The RP-2014 Healthy Annuitant Generational Mortality Tables, extended

-Excise Tax A 6.00% load was applied to the health care liabilities of retirees
+Excise Tax No load was applied to the health care liabilities of current retirees or of the actuary, and with approval of the board.

-Aging Factors

-Based on the 2013 SOA Study "Health Care Costs - From

-Birth to Death"
+Aging Factors Based on the 2013 SOA Study "Health Care Costs - From Birth to Death"

-Note: Actuarial assumptions are periodically reviewed and modified, if needed, upon the recommendation of the actuary, and with approval of the board.
+Note: Actuarial assumptions are periodically reviewed and modified, if needed, upon the recommendation